JeffreyPD7/capco-ada/README.md

 ## JSON Server

-Run `json-server --watch src/api/submit.json` in order to store POST requests.
+Run `npm start` in order to run json-server to store POST requests and start dev server.
 Navigate to `http://localhost:3000/submitInfo` to view submitted data.

 ## Development server